cursive-team/connections/README.md

   - Create new account, visit http://localhost:3000/tap?chipId=TEST002 in a different browser
   - To tap a connection, visit http://localhost:3000/tap?chipId=TEST002 from your first browser, where the chipId corresponds to the other existing account
 - After a full deletion sometimes old local storage values will still be populating site, visit http://localhost:3000/logout to logout or delete the local storage corresponding to localhost:3000.
-- To clear the database, run `npx prisma migrate reset` from apps/backend.
+- To clear the database, run `pnpm prisma migrate reset` from apps/backend.
 NOTE THIS WILL WIPE YOUR POSTGRES
+- To add fack leaderboard entries, in `apps/backend` run `ts-node -r tsconfig-paths/register prisma/testing/leaderboardEntries.ts`.

 Testing Secret Values: